Strength Training for Men Over 50 – Introduction

 Strength Training for Men Over 50 – Full-Body Workout

-Here’s a sample strength training workout designed for men in their 50s.
+Here’s a sample weight training workout designed for men in their fifties.

 It adheres to all the guidelines outlined above.

-Remember to warm up before you start working out so your muscles and joints are ready for what you’re about to do.
+Remember to warm up before working out, so your muscles and joints are ready for what you’re about to do.

-Do this workout 2-3 times a week on non-consecutive days, e.g., Monday, Wednesday, and Friday.
+Do this workout 2-3 times a week on non-consecutive days, for example, Monday, Wednesday, and Friday.

 Box goblet squat